 City Rankings

-We travel a lot, mostly living out of Airbnbs.
+We travel a lot.
 Kind of on the lookout for great places to live more permanently someday.
 Here we write down some of our thoughts on those places.

 These are ranked roughly from favorite to least.